Guideline 12.2 – Paediatric Advanced Life Support (PALS)

 A range of mask sizes should be available to administer oxygen and/or ventilation.

 The correctly sized facemask extends from the bridge of the nose to the space between the lower lip and point of the chin.
-Masks with inflatable or cushioned rims are preferable as they facilitate achievement of an airtight seal between the mask and the face.
+Masks with inflatable or cushioned rims are preferable as they facilitate the achievement of an airtight seal between the mask and the face.

 Figure 7: Appropriate mask size in a child